-The other information comprises the information included in the annual report, other than the syndicate annual accounts and our auditor's report thereon.
-The Managing Agent is responsible for the other information.
+The other information comprises the information included in the Annual Report and Accounts, other than the syndicate annual accounts and our auditor's report thereon.
+The directors of the Managing Agent are responsible for the other information.

 Our opinion on the syndicate annual accounts does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.